kushalburad/Delta-Lake-Kafka-connect/README.md

 Delta Lake can store streaming Osquery data provided by Kafka topics.
 Furthermore, Delta Lake provides added benefits over a typical data lake, such as ACID transactions and time travel (data versioning), which can be leveraged by data engineers.
 Moreover, Delta Lake is deeply integrated with Spark Structured Streaming through reading stream and write stream and Delta Lake overcomes many of the limitations typically associated with streaming systems and files, like maintaining “exactly-once” processing with more than one stream (or concurrent batch jobs) and Efficiently discovering which files are new when using files as the source for a stream.
 Furthermore, Delta Lake used a Parquet file format which further enhances Delta Lake's performance.
 Parquet file format is efficient in reading Data in less time as it is columnar storage and minimises latency.

+# Steps to run the program

+# 1 Install and run Kafka

+Commands to run kafka
+bin/zookeeper-server-start.sh config/zookeeper.properties
+./bin/kafka-server-start.sh config/server.properties

+# 2 Run Osquery by using Osquery. conf and Osquery.flags present in then the project

+Command to run osquery and send logs into Kafka topic. sudo systemctl start osqueryd.

+Check the status using the below command. sudo systemctl status osqueryd

+# 3 Run streaming_piplie.scala using sbt packages present in the project

+Create a sbt project and configure sbt file using build.sbt file present in the project.

+Run the streaming_piplines.scala program for storing streaming data present in Kafka topic into delta lake file format.